spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/delete-cluster.md

 cluster, you must unlink them first.
 For more information about linking or unlinking hosts, refer to [Link Hosts](./link-hosts.md).

+When you delete a cluster, the node where you performed the delete action from will be the new leader node of the group.
+For more information about leader nodes, refer to [Link Hosts](link-hosts.md#leader-nodes).

 ## Prerequisites

 - Access to [Local UI](../host-management/access-console.md).
 Any Operating System (OS) user can be used to log in to